 We're queso connoisseurs over here at Wide Open Eats.
 We've tasted our way through the best in Texas, and are still out here fighting the good fight for queso without Velveeta.
 We always take queso recipes with a grain of salt, literally, because most American interpretations of this dish stray from the traditional.
 Tex-Mex versions will use Monterey Jack cheese, but Mexican queso recipes will stick to asadero or chihuahua cheeses.
 Whatever the version or technique, though, only one thing matters: how good is it?

 First, Joanna's recipe is made for a crowd in a large Dutch oven.
 Her recipe calls for 2 pounds of Velveeta cheese, melted with 3 cups of heavy cream, pinto beans, black beans, chopped fresh tomatoes, cilantro, jalapeño, and onion.
 Heavy cream in a queso recipe is a new one for me as liquid additions aren't typically used with Velveeta since the cheese melts smoothly as you cook it.
 The addition of beans to Joanna's queso is also unique.
 Because she calls this Party Queso in her cookbook, I'm wondering if the beans are added to stretch out the queso to feed a large family or crowd.
-I wouldn't add beans to my queso, but I'm not opposed to the idea.
-It all depends on your texture preference, really.

 It seems like when it comes to easy recipes, Drummond's is perfect for whipping up on a game day around the house, like the Super Bowl, or for a last-minute appetizer.
 Gaines' recipe requires more fresh ingredients and finely diced vegetables, which isn't great when you're in a rush or don't feel like chopping.
-As for tortilla chips, we can only hope they used Julio's at least.
-A New York queso taste test at least deserves some good ol' Texas chips!
-Which do you think you would enjoy the most?

 Are you ready to make your own queso?
 We have a few recipes we love, from our Queso Fundido to Chile Con Queso.
 Learn more about authentic queso, make our own Authentic White Queso recipe this weekend!